DanielEbert/slate/source/index.html.md

 function_pointer | void * | Prior to emulating the instruction at address 'address', the emulator calls the function pointed to by the 'function_pointer' argument. function_argument | void * | Thereby the 'function_argument' argument is passed as a parameter to the 'function_pointer' function.

-The get_symbol_address() function returns the address of an ELF symbol with a given name.
-The 'avr' struct includes references (i.e. pointers) to emulator-internal data structures such as the (virual) RAM of the emulated program and to fuzzer-internal data structures such as the generated input.
+The `get_symbol_address()` function returns the address of an ELF symbol with a given name.
+The second argument for this function is always the 'avr' struct.
+This 'avr' struct includes references (i.e. pointers) to emulator-internal data structures such as the (virual) RAM of the emulated program and to fuzzer-internal data structures such as the generated input.
-In the 'example1.c' file, this is the ELF symbol for the 'setup()' function.
+In the 'example1.c' file, the get_symbol_address() function returns the address of the ELF symbol for the setup() function.
 The print_hello() function is called before the emulator emulates the setup() function.

 In the patches directory, run 'make compile=example1.c' to compile the file to a shared object 'example1.c.so'.
 'Enable' this file via the LD_PRELOAD environment variable like this: In the TestPrograms/exercise_jump_foo/ directory: 'LD_PRELOAD=../../patches/example1.c.so emu .pio/build/megaatmega2560/firmware.elf'.
 The output should include the text 'Hello'.